PhD - The minimum guaranteed funding is $19,000 per year for 48 months. For 2014-15, this minimum was raised to $20,000.

 |Queen's Internal Fellowships and Bursaries and Ontario Graduate Scholarships (OGS):||

 Fellowships are established by university benefactors to lend additional financial support to our graduate students.
 Most fellowship nominations are adjudicated by the Fellowship Committee of the School of Graduate Studies through annual competitions.
 Fellowships are based on academic merit and do not require an application from a graduate students.
-Applications to the MES program received on or before March 1 and meet the academic requirements of the awards are considered for this funding.
+Applications received on or before March 1 and meet the academic requirements of the awards are considered for this funding.
 Current students must show application for external funding if they qualify to be considered for the internal competitions.
-Application deadlines for the MES program.

 Fellowship awards range in value from several hundred dollars to $15,000 for one or two years.
 In all cases, students with high academic qualifications receive preferential consideration.